 If you don’t know, we are in the midst of a great big Social Media BUBBLE.
-With companies such as Facebook, Twitter, LinkedIn, and Zynga doubling in value over the past 12 months, Silicon Valley/San Francisco is about to experience one of the biggest influx of wealth once these firms go public.
+With companies such as Facebook, Twitter, LinkedIn, Airbnb, and Uber continually raising their valuations, Silicon Valley/San Francisco is experiencing one of the biggest influx of wealth with more and more Internet and Tech companies going public.
 Money from all over the world is being thrown at the Social Media space, and thousands of employees who work at these start-ups are killing it.

 Wealth spreads vigorously and has a positive knock-on effect.
 Perhaps some of the employees will cash out to start their own start-ups, thereby hiring new people.
 Perhaps others will go on a spending rampage and buy cars and houses in droves.
 It just might be a good time to put down that deposit on a Maserati or Bay View Pacific Heights penthouse before Facebook goes public with a $70 billion valuation!
 Government coffers get a nice influx of tax revenue and start spending on ridiculous infrastructure projects again.
 Whatever the case may be, the tidal wave of money is about to get unleashed in the Bay Area, and this is the place where you want to be.